iomete/iom-docs/glossary/apache-hive.md

 ---
 title: Apache Hive
-description: Apache Hive, an open-source data warehouse solution, facilitates the processing of large datasets within the Apache Hadoop Distributed File System (HDFS).
-It enables seamless reading, writing, and management of extensive data, seamlessly integrating into the broader Hadoop Ecosystem.
+description: Apache Hive is an open-source data warehouse solution designed to read, write, and manage large datasets extracted from the Apache Hadoop Distributed File System (HDFS), which is part of a broader Hadoop Ecosystem.
 ---

 # Apache Hive